I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspinreleaseprocessingmutex.md

 <p>None</p>

 ## -remarks
 <p>Minidrivers that must suspend processing for a long time should not use this mutex to do so.
 Instead, directly manipulate the processing control gate using the <b>KSGATE</b><i>Xxx</i> functions.
-See links to these functions in <a href="NULL">Flow Control Gates in AVStream</a>.</p>
+See links to these functions in <a href="https://msdn.microsoft.com/c5592f92-a432-44e3-afe0-60fcf917a443">Flow Control Gates in AVStream</a>.</p>

 ## -requirements
 <table>